lukecamelo/neovim-config/README.md

-# neovim-config
+# Neovim Configuration
-Accidentally deleted my keymap file, so I'm creating a repo for my config to avoid that disaster again.
+A repository for my treasures.
+Nothing special, use if you wish.